 Discussion and conclusion

-The model size and parameter number are significantly reduced by redesigning network models and the coding efficiency is considerably reduced.
-For improvement of coding efficiency, interactions with CU-level inter-prediction tools would be further studied.
+The model size and parameter number are significantly reduced by redesigning network models, and the coding efficiency is considerably improved upto 1%.
+For furthers improvement of coding efficiency, interactions with CU-level inter-prediction tools would be further studied.
 Most inter-prediction coding tools such as Merge, sub-CU inter-prediction (e.g affine mode), DMVR, and BIO are affected by the insertion of virtual reference picture.
 Those inter-prediction coding tools can be normatively or non-normatively optimized for better interactions with the proposed neural network based inter prediction.

 Patent rights declaration(s)